asolove/asolove.github.io/_posts/2024-03-13-javascript-runtimes.markdown

 You might like some of my more serious writing for JavaScript people:

-- [<iframe>able finance](https://www.adamsolove.com/js/2023/08/24/iframeable-finance.html): a talk on working with iframes and building embedded UI products.
+- [&lt;iframe&gt;able finance](https://www.adamsolove.com/js/2023/08/24/iframeable-finance.html): a talk on working with iframes and building embedded UI products.
 - [Constraint programming in JavaScript](https://www.adamsolove.com/js/2013/10/15/constraint-programming-in-the-browser.html): a talk on why and how to program using constraint solvers.

 ---